vscode-restructuredtext/vscode-restructuredtext/README.md

   To trigger snippets, please refer to [Visual Studio Code shortcuts](https://code.visualstudio.com/docs/customization/keybindings).

+## How to Install from Gallery

+1. Press `F1` to show all commands.
+2. Type `ext install` and hit `Enter`.
+3. Change the command to `ext install restructuredtext` and hit `Enter`.

+When the extension information is displayed, click the install button.

 ## Contributing to the Code

 Check out the [development documentation](docs/development.md) for more details